-The Graphic Design Certificates of Proficiency offer specific training, either for an entry-level position or to augment related programs such as Web Development or Graphic Design.
+These certificates offer specific training either for an entry-level position or to augment related programs such as Web Development or Graphic Design.
 The certificates are designed to demonstrate a relatively narrow expertise or skill area that may be used to attain a graphic design "niche" job.